wamp-proto/wamp-proto/rfc/text/advanced/ap_50_payload_passthru_mode.md

 In some situations, you may want to reduce the access the router has to the information users transmit, or payload data is presented in some specific format that can not be simply recognized by WAMP router serializer.

-These are example use cases:
+Here are some use cases:

-* Using WAMP alongside with gateways to other technologies like MQTT Brokers or AMQP Queues.
-So actual payload is for example mqtt message that should be simply delivered to wamp topic as is.
+* Using WAMP via gateways to other technologies like MQTT Brokers or AMQP Queues.
+So the actual payload is, for example, MQTT message that should be delivered to a WAMP topic as is.
-* Sensitive user data that should be delivered to target *Callee* without any possibility to unveil it during delivery.
+* Sensitive user data that should be delivered to a target *Callee* without any possibility of unveiling it in transit.

-This needs can be covered with `Payload Passthru Mode` feature.
+The above use cases can be fulfilled with the `Payload Passthru Mode` feature.
 This feature allows:

-* Specifying additional attributes during `CALL`, `PUBLISH`, `EVENT`, `YIELD`, `RESULT` messages to signal *Router* to skip payload inspection.
+* Specifying additional attributes within `CALL`, `PUBLISH`, `EVENT`, `YIELD`, `RESULT` messages to signal the *Router* to skip payload inspection/conversion.
-* Additional attributes are passed then alongside with `INVOCATION` and `ERROR` messages
+* The forwarding of these additional attributes via `INVOCATION` and `ERROR` messages
-* Encrypting and decrypting payload with crypto algorithms.
+* Encrypting and decrypting payload using cryptographic algorithms.
 * Providing additional information about payload format and type.

 **Feature Announcement**